-Victoria’s Secret Model Shanina Shaik Says The Show Is Cancelled This Year
+Victoria’s Secret Model Shanina Shaik Says The Show Is Canceled This Year

 The brand has been struggling against complaints that it lacks representation of women of different sizes, abilities, and ethnicities.
 In December of 2018, women stripped down outside of Victoria’s Secret stores to protest the unrealistic body image that they say the brand promotes.

-Former Chief Marketing Officer Ed Razek faced intense backlash after saying that he didn’t believe the show should feature a more diverse cast, such as transgender individuals because the show was meant to be “fantasy.”
+Former chief marketing officer Ed Razek faced intense backlash after saying that he didn’t believe the show should feature transgender individuals and other diverse participants because the show was meant to be “fantasy.”
 He also slammed plus-sized women.
 The brand issued an apology for the comments about the trans community, but not about curvy women.

-The brand has experienced flagging sales and viewership for the show.
+Victoria’s Secret has also experienced flagging sales and viewership figures for the show.

 Shaik has walked for the brand in the Victoria’s Secret Fashion Show multiple times, including in 2014, 2015 and 2018 just to name a few.
 The show had also featured big-name models like Kendall Jenner, Bella Hadid, Gigi Hadid, Adriana Lima, Heidi Klum, Karlie Kloss, and Tyra Banks.